Editor’s Note: This post has been updated with new content and links to better serve readers like you. 🙂

-The AdWords Display Network is like our universe that’s constantly expanding.
+The Google Ads Display Network is like our universe, in that it’s constantly expanding.

-New opportunities and new ways to target people to get the conversions you want are there for the taking.
+New opportunities and new ways to target people who are likely to convert are there for the taking.

-But why is it so complex and so hard to get to work on a consistent basis?
+But why is it so complex?
+And why is it so hard to make it work on a consistent basis?

-Today, I break down some of the major things you need to know so you can get the AdWords Display Network to be a predictable source of valuable conversions (learn where to find your Display Campaigns in Google’s new rebrand).
-And I’ll also talk about some uncommon tactics you can take advantage of.
+In this post, we’ll break down some of the major things you need to know so you can get the Google Ads Display Network to be a predictable source of valuable conversions.
+We’ll also talk about some uncommon tactics that you can put to use.

-But before we do that, let’s understand some key differences between the AdWords Display Network and the AdWords Search Network.
+But before we do that, let’s discuss some of the key differences between the Google Ads Display Network and the Google Ads Search Network.

-You and I both know that the AdWords Display Network is a world of it’s own, but exactly how different is it from other PPC channels that you’re used to?
+You and I both know that the Google Ads Display Network is a world of its own.
+But how different is it from other PPC channels that you’re used to?

-To begin with, it’s in a completely different dimension compared to the simplicity of the AdWords Search Network.
+To begin with, it’s in a completely different dimension compared to the simplicity of the Google Ads Search Network.